breatheco-de/content/src/content/misc/privacy-policy.md

 In the event our site contains links to third-party sites and services, please be aware that those sites and services have their own privacy policies.
 After following a link to any third-party content, you should read their posted privacy policy information about how they collect and use personal information.
 This Privacy Policy does not apply to any of your activities after you leave our site.

-This policy is effective as of 18 April 2023.
+This policy is effective as of April 18, 2023

-Last updated: 18 April 2023
+Last updated: August 23, 2024

 ### Information We Collect